omar-khaled-mahmoud/Terraform-AWS-Project/README.md

  }

 whenever you will use terraform init, it will connect to this backend and perform updated to the s3 bucket

+OR

+--you can create the s3 bucket and it's configs + dynamodb table, then comment the section of the terraform back end and deploy the infrastructure , then uncomment this section and send the statefile to the s3 bucket.